mohit2978/MERN-stack/002 day-4/notes/0000notes.md

 </html>

 ```
+ at last we add the JSX element to root !!

  see how we create JSX element!!

+ >Note : In JS file we write html is JSX!!

+## JSX list
 we first create a div id of root

 then write this